earthrise-media/schema-validator-action/README.md

 ## Usage

-The `schema-validator` tool accepts the following flags:
+The `schema-validator` looks for the following environment variables

 - `dir` the directory to walk, all subdirectories are also inspected
 - `schema` (optional) the location of a schema to use for validation(can be file path or http/s)